Who Pays for Health Care?

 Primary Health Care and Other Department-funded Health Programs

-- The Department has budgeted $248 million to support primary health care and $87 million to support addictions and mental health initiatives including opioid response initiatives and implementation of Valuing Mental Health Initiatives.
+- In 2018, the Department budgeted $248 million to support primary health care and $87 million to support addictions and mental health initiatives including opioid response initiatives and implementation of Valuing Mental Health Initiatives.

-- The Department has budgeted $721 million for several other health system priorities including human tissue and blood services, out of province health services, population and public health programs, health research, cancer research and prevention, services provided by allied health professionals (such as oral surgeons, optometrists and podiatrists), vaccination programs, information systems development and operations.
+- The Department budgeted $721 million for several other health system priorities including human tissue and blood services, out-of-province health services, population and public health programs, health research, cancer research and prevention, services provided by allied health professionals (such as oral surgeons, optometrists and podiatrists), vaccination programs, information systems development and operations.

 Health Policy in Alberta